Pylons/pylons/pylons/docs/helpers.rst

 By customizing the :file:`lib/helpers.py` module you can quickly add custom functions and classes for use in your templates.

+Helper functions are organized into modules by theme.
+All HTML generators are under the ``webhelpers_html`` package, except for a few third-party modules which are directly under ``webhelpers``.
+The webhelpers modules are separately documented, see :mod:`webhelpers`.

 .. _pagination: